stmugisha/DSA/README.md

 # DataStructures_&_Algorithms
-Implementations of various data structures and algorithms in different languages
+Implementations of various data structures and algorithms

 ## Data structures:
+* Data structures are data management and storage models that allow for easy access and modifications to the data they store.
 ## Algorithms:
-> **Algorithms** are step by step procedures to solving any given problem.
+* **Algorithms** are step by step procedures to solving any given problem.